VRTogether/privacy-policy/index.md

 We use this data to authenticate you, save your in-game progress, and enable features that require account identity (such as multiplayer matchmaking and cross-game features within VRTogether).
 We do not share platform-provided identifiers with third parties for marketing purposes.
 We never receive your platform account password or your platform payment information.

+### Information Collected by In-Game Features

+Certain Games include features that collect or transmit additional information while you use them.
+Where you do not use a feature, the associated data is not collected.

+- **Voice communication (Cozy Worlds Together, Rope Up, and other multiplayer Games):** When you speak in a multiplayer voice channel, your microphone audio is captured and transmitted in real time to other Players in the same session through Photon Voice, operated by Exit Games GmbH ("Photon").
+Photon also receives a session identifier and your IP address as required to route the audio.
+Voice audio is not recorded or stored by us; Photon transmits the audio packets to recipients in the session and does not retain them after transmission.
+- **In-Game screen capture and recording (Cozy Worlds):** Cozy Worlds includes an in-Game capture feature provided by the LIV Capture Kit, operated by LIV Inc. ("LIV").
+When the feature is active, LIV may transmit operational telemetry to LIV's servers, including a per-device installation identifier, the application identifier, application and engine versions, render pipeline and graphics API in use, and event metadata indicating when the capture feature is initialized or used.
+LIV does not receive your name, email address, or platform account credentials from us.

 ## How We Use Collected Information

 We collect and use Player information for the following purposes:

 - **To run, operate, and improve the Games and our other services.** We use information about your gameplay to identify problems, deliver updates, and improve the Games.
 - **To authenticate accounts and save progress.** Identifiers from distribution and identity platforms are used solely to recognize returning players and persist their saved worlds and progress.
+- **To enable in-Game features.** Voice audio is used to enable real-time communication between Players in the same session.
+Capture and recording metadata is used to operate the capture feature.
 - **To improve customer service.** Information you provide helps us respond to support requests more efficiently.
 - **To research and analyze gameplay in aggregate.** We use anonymized information to understand how Players use the Games as a group and to evaluate our marketing and business efforts.
 - **To send Players opt-in communications.** Where you have opted in, we use your contact information to send updates, news, and marketing information about VRTogether and our Games.